Skip to content

 Meitoku Gijuku is a high school in southern Japan with an enrolment of 1050 students.
 In its Japanese immersion program, LRSD students will study written and spoken Japanese.
 They will also participate in numerous cultural activities with other Japanese immersion students from Australia, China, Korea, Thailand, and Vietnam.

 Students selected will stay in the school’s dormitory, and the school’s cafeteria provides all the meals.
 Students can learn about bamboo production, visit a paper factory, or take in the history and sites in Kochi City.
-They also will join one the school’s many clubs that focus on sports, martial arts or the fine arts.
+They also will join one of the school’s many clubs that focus on sports, martial arts or the fine arts.

 In this program the students stay in dormitories at the school.
-The stay in Japan is eight weeks long taking place from the beginning of Semester Two.
+The stay in Japan is almost eight weeks long taking place from the beginning of Semester Two.
 Families are not required to host Meitoku students in this program.

 2. Germany Stadtteilschule Bergstedt High School in Hamburg